Blog > Tales

 Early schooling through the years

-Early schooling through the years The first schools in New France were operated by the Catholic Church as were the schools in France.
-Early French education in the towns of Quebec, in the 1600s, gave way to a system of small French schools that had been established by the French regime, offering basic education mainly […]
+The first schools in New France were operated by the Catholic Church as were the schools in France.
+Early French education in the towns of Quebec, in the 1600s, gave way to a system of small French schools that had been established by the French regime, offering basic education mainly to boys, with a strict […]

 Kwe!
 Pjila’si!
 Learn about the Indigenous Here